Introduction

 Write data back to PDS

 Also in batchmode there is the possibility to write back data to PDS.
-In this case you have to call MDP-Manager with two parameters:

 parameter: Directory with config files, or whole file path